hunter-teacher-cert/unit_plan-ai-machine-learning-3rd-to-5th-grade/README.md

 # UNIT PLAN NAME: Impacts of Artificial Intelligence and Machine Learning OR THE A.I.
 BOTS in Our Lives
 by Qianhui Vanessa Zou, Alana Robinson (#The A.I.
-Bots?? #Team Name)
+Bots)

 -----

 ### General Overview
-(include here description of unit, what class(es) it fits into, when...)

 Recommended for Grades 3-5 in a stand alone CS class or integrated into a social studies class and for general education or students with disabilities and neurodiverse learners.